Athletics at the 1947–48 Bolivarian Games

-Athletics competitions at the 1947–48 Bolivarian Games were held in Lima, Perú, in December 1947 and January 1948.
+Athletics competitions at the 1947–48 Bolivarian Games were held in Lima, Peru, in December 1947 and January 1948.

 A detailed history of the early editions of the Bolivarian Games between 1938 and 1989 was published in a book written (in Spanish) by José Gamarra Zorrilla, former president of the Bolivian Olympic Committee, and first president (1976–1982) of ODESUR.
 Gold medal winners from Ecuador were published by the Comité Olímpico Ecuatoriano.